jerwng/impdf-search/SETUP.md

 ##### Starting Flask Server

 - In new terminal window (venv), cd to `backend`
+- Add `HEROKU_ENV=False` to `.env`
+  - This environment variable is only used on Heroku environment, where it is necessary to update Tesseract path.
 - Start Flask: `flask run`

 ##### Starting Redis Worker